-As at 31 December 2022, the Group has net debts (being total bank and other borrowings and lease liabilities excluding trade debts and net of cash and cash equivalents) of approximately HK\$4.6 million (At 31 December 2021: HK\$216.7 million).
-The total equity was approximately HK\$609.0 million (At 31 December 2021: HK\$518.3 million).
-The gearing percentage as at 31 December 2022 was approximately 0.8% (At 31 December 2021: 41.8%).
+As at 31 December 2023, the Group was not in a net debts (being total bank loans and other borrowings and lease liabilities excluding trade debts and net of cash and cash equivalents) position (At 31 December 2022: net debts of approximately HK\$4.6 million).
+The total equity was approximately HK\$688.7 million (At 31 December 2022: HK\$609.0 million).
+There was no gearing percentage as at 31 December 2023 (At 31 December 2022: 0.8%).

 The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximising the return to shareholders through the maintaining appropriate debt and equity balance.
 The Directors review the capital structure of the Group on a regular basis.
-As part of this review, the Directors consider the cost of capital and the risks associated with each class of capital.
-Based on the recommendations of the Directors, the Group will balance its overall capital structure through various alternatives including the payment of dividends, new share issues and share buy-backs as well as the issue of new debts or the redemption of existing debts.
+As part of this review, the Directors consider the cost of capital and the risks associates with each class of capital.
+Based on recommendations of the Directors, the Group will balance its overall capital structure through various alternatives including the payment of dividends, new share issues and share buy-backs as well as the issue of new debts or the redemption of existing debts.